poppa/php-lime-pro/README.md

 ## Example

-This is a real example that works for our installation of Lime.
+This is a real world example that works for our installation of Lime.

 ```php
 Lime\Client::set_endpoint('http://our.domain.local:8081/DataService/?wsdl');